walles/riff/README.md

 * Refine added line endings properly
 * Refine removed line endings properly
 * Refine `ax`->`bx\nc` properly
+* Refine by word rather than by character
 * Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.